jupyter/docker-stacks/docs/using/common.md

 ### Using alternative channels

 Conda is configured by default to use only the [`conda-forge`](https://anaconda.org/conda-forge) channel.
-However, alternative channels can be used either one-shot by overwriting the default channel in the installation command or by configuring `mamba` to use different channels.
+However, you can use alternative channels either one-shot by overwriting the default channel in the installation command or by configuring `mamba` to use different channels.
 The examples below show how to use the [anaconda default channels](https://repo.anaconda.com/pkgs/main) instead of `conda-forge` to install packages.

 ```bash